 This option aligns with network traffic flows, which could enable capacity gains across the LTMA from an improved network design.
-A Point Merge could also enable positive economic impacts through airport capacity gains; however, other non-airspace constraints may hinder overall capacity and economic gains at Luton.
+A Point Merge could enable positive economic impacts through capacity gains; however, other non-airspace constraints may hinder overall capacity and economic gains at Stansted.
+Overall, there could be economic improvement compared with the baseline.

 No impact on GA is expected.

 This design option could result in extended track miles to complete the Point Merge structure, compared with baseline.
 However, this location aligns with airport traffic flows.
 Overall, it could maintain fuel burn compared with the baseline for commercial operators.
-No change in impact is expected for GA.